 Many avenues have been explored to analyze HIAD static and dynamic characteristics while under different loading conditions, including deflection angle measurements as well as calculating the standard deviation of the deformed shape and frequency response quantification.
-The deflection angle results show that the deflection of the $T_7$ torus of the tri-torus configuration was similar to the baseline configuration over all of the tests performed.
+The deflection angle results show that, on average, static deflection increases with dynamic pressure but is insensitive to yaw angle (equivalent to angle of attack).
 Calculations of the standard deviation about the mean deflection show that motion of the HIAD increases while moving radially outwards and that motion was significantly higher in the yaw plane.
-It was seen that the overall standard deviation increases with increasing dynamic pressure, but is relatively constant with yaw angle.
-Observing the positional standard deviation of the points along the entire HIAD showed that the locations of the different camera pairs caused significant differences in their standard deviation estimates in overlapping regions.
+It was seen that the standard deviation also increases with increasing dynamic pressure, but is relatively constant with yaw angle.
+Observing the positional standard deviation of the points along the entire HIAD showed that different camera pairs did not observe the same motion and calculated different standard deviations at their interface.
 The frequency analysis showed that high frame-rate photogrammetry is necessary to predict external forcing on the HIAD to avoid aliasing of higher frequency signals.
 Frequency analysis also showed that the frequency content of motion was continuous along a single radial direction.
 The amplitude of motion increases when moving radially outward showing that each radial direction behaves similar to a rigid rod constrained at one end by the center-body.
 In addition, the frequency content of motion was continuous azimuthally for each camera pair.
-However, as with the positional standard deviation analysis, the dataset was discontinuous at the interface of different camera pairs likely due to their locations.
+However, motion calculated from different camera pairs was not cohesive, especially at their interface.
+These discontinuities were observed in both the frequency and standard deviation analyses, due to the method of stitching together data from separate camera pairs.